analogdevicesinc/msdk/README.md

 ## Introduction

 The Maxim Microcontrollers SDK (MaximSDK), now a part of Analog Devices, contains tools and resources to develop firmware for the MAX-series of microcontrollers.
-This includes register files, peripheral drivers, system startup files, documentation, various utilities, third-party libraries, and a toolchain.
+This includes register files, peripheral drivers, system startup files, documentation, various utilities, third-party libraries, IDE support files, and a toolchain.

-In general, the MaximSDK can be broken into two main pieces:  Code vs toolchain.
-This repository contains the code, while the toolchain has all the programs you need to _build_ that code for the MAX-series microcontrollers.
+In general, the MaximSDK can be broken into two main pieces:  code vs toolchain.
+This repository contains the code, while the toolchain has all the programs you need to build that code for the MAX-series microcontrollers.

 ## Installation

 ### Automatic Installer

 The MaximSDK is available via an automatic installer for the platforms below.
+The automatic installer will retrieve the latest _release_ version of this repository.

 * [Windows 10](https://www.maximintegrated.com/en/design/software-description.html/swpart=SFW0010820A)